variant-inc/actions-octopus/README.md

             - Name: deploy
           # Used when Parameters when `Octopus.Action.Script.ScriptSource` is `Package`

-          # Paramters to be passed to the script above
+          # Parameters to be passed to the script above
           Octopus.Action.Script.ScriptParameters: "hello world"

           # Files where variables that need to be substituted by Octopus using